jiadar/battleship/README.md

 ## Ship Placement

 Below is an example of placing ships on a board.
-You must place 5 ships of the following lengths:
+You must place 5 ships of the following lengths.

 | Size | Number of Ships|
 |------|----------------|
 | 2    | 1              |